Picture Gallery> Oxfordshire (formerly in Berkshire)> This page

 St. Andrew's Church - some of the very old gravestones

-East Hagbourne is one of many beautiful villages in Berkshire and Oxfordshire.
-Its ancient church, St. Andrew's, has a carved mediaeval roof and was described in 1891 as "a building of stone and rubble in mixed styles, consisting of a chancel and nave of six bays, both clerestoried, aisles, north and south porches, and an embattled western Perpendicular tower, with a stair turret and, on the roof, a unique bellcot, with canopy and pinnacles, in which hangs one small bell. ...
-The population in 1891 was, East Hagbourne 1,297, West Hagbourne 157" (Kelly's, 1899[4]).
+St. Andrew's was described in 1891 as "a building of stone and rubble in mixed styles, consisting of a chancel and nave of six bays, both clerestoried, aisles, north and south porches, and an embattled western Perpendicular tower.
+We can see in the image below that on the northern side of the tower is a stair turret and on the southern side of the roof is a belcot with a canopy and pinnacles.
+It contains a small bell.

 St. Andrews Church, East Hagbourne